We hope you enjoy reading this article.

 • Parents can share control with their partners.

 Allow2 has several SDKs, and you can view them on its developer portal.
 Use the Allow2 API.
 This is an open-source product, however, you should check out the licensing guidelines before you use it.
-You can create a developer account here.
+You will need to create a developer account.

 8. Procure an encryption SDK/API solution